blarxfj/moc-rnf/uzair/issues.md

 ## Tab UI:
 * Tab Container should be passed with properties like no of tabs and header text array
-* Cursor behaving as pointer in blank region when tab content is shown

 ## Dropdown UI:
 * The menu does not disappear when clicked outside of it's div element